 I don’t waste my time actively promoting WordPress hosting services.
 The market is saturated and engulfed by hundreds of providers and thousands of affiliates.
 Additionally, I stay away from promoting WordPress themes because users can access thousands of fantastic free themes.
 I’m making money for a couple of premium WordPress plugin providers—Thrive Themes and Elegant Themes.

 Thrive Themes is the best premium solution on the market.
 They offer a suite of lead generation and marketing plugins which include opt-in forms, landing pages, quiz builders, countdown timers, and so on.
 They have no competition given all the plugins and themes they offer so attracting sales is easy.
 Thrive Affiliates can earn between 25 to 50 percent per sale.
 Learn about the ThriveThemes affiliate program.

 Elegant Themes recently redid their site, which now looks much better and more marketable.
 Their Divi theme and plugins are very popular with WordPress users.
 Secondly, their opt-in form plugin—Bloom—is a close rival to Thrive Leads of Thrive Themes.
 In fact, I recently started using Bloom and love the product.

 Bonus Insight: Lead Programs

 Most affiliate programs require you to convert a sale to generate a commission.
 However, lead programs require you to get someone to sign up to earn.
-Since it’s easier to get people to sign up compared to getting them to buy something, payouts tend to range and might not be as appetizing.
+Since it’s easier to get people to sign up than to buy something, payouts range and might not be as appetizing.
 For example, Grammarly offers $0.20 per lead while Pluralsight offers fifteen dollars.

-I like lead programs a lot because they help me to earn an extra $150 to $200 a month for not doing much work or convincing.
+I like lead programs because they help me to earn an extra $100 to $200 a month for not doing much work or convincing.
 Moreover, lead programs usually offer a sales commission structure on top of their lead base.
 Therefore, commissions can be made in two ways.
 Sweet!